grigorsarg/grigorsarg.github.io/_news/announcement_3.md

 related_posts: false
 ---

-CH Day at IMPAN in Warsaw, December 12, 2023 (Speakers: Omer Ben-Neria, Ralf Schindler, Matteo Viale and Hugh Woodin)
+CH Day at IMPAN in Warsaw, December 12, 2023